Citi Benefits Handbook

 During Annual Enrollment

 Ask ALEX, the fun, interactive virtual benefits guide, can help you choose the medical plan that's best for you and your family.
-You can access the tool during Annual Enrollment, if you have a qualified change in status, or as a new hire.
+You can access the tool during Annual Enrollment, if you have a qualified change in status or if you are a new hire.

-If you do not complete the Tobacco Free Attestation on YBR™, available through TotalComp@Citi at www.totalcomponline.com, before your enrollment deadline, you will pay a $600 penalty on your Citi medical plan coverage.
+If you do not complete the Tobacco Free Attestation on Your Benefits Resources™, available through TotalComp@Citi at www.totalcomponline.com, before your enrollment deadline, you will pay a $600 penalty on your Citi medical plan coverage.

-Health Care Spending Account (HCSA)/Limited Purpose Health Care Spending Account (LPHCSA), and/or Dependent Day Care Spending Account (DCSA)
+Health Care Spending Account (HCSA)/Limited Purpose Health Care Spending Account (LPSA) and/or Dependent Day Care Spending Account (DCSA)

 You must enroll each year to have coverage.

 You must enroll in the High Deductible Health Plan (HDHP) option under the medical plan to be potentially eligible to establish an HSA.
 To satisfy all the requirements to be eligible to establish an HSA, you must accept the Terms and Conditions of the program and satisfy Citi's policies and procedures required to establish an HSA to complete your enrollment.
 If you do not elect an annual contribution amount, you will only receive Citi's contribution; no additional contributions will be made to your HSA.

 Basic Life and Basic Accidental Death & Dismemberment (AD&D) Coverage